szhan/szhan/README.md

 ## Hi there 👋

+I'm an NDPH Intermediate Fellow at the University of Oxford studying the evolutionary, ecological, and epidemiological dynamics of pathogens.
+I use a variety of approaches, methods, and tools from genomics, population genetics, phylogenetics, and community ecology.
+I develop novel computational methodologies and apply them to large-scale publicly available genomic datasets and novel datasets collected through collaborations.

 <!--
 **szhan/szhan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.